Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Algorithms and polytopes

 We define here more formally the four geometric random walks implemented in \pkg{volesti}, namely, Hit and Run (two variations, RDHR and CDHR), Ball walk (Baw) and Billiard walk (BiW).
 They are illustrated in Figure~\ref{fig:random_walks} for two dimensions.
-All walks, except BiW, can be used to sample approximately from any distribution truncated in $P$, while BiW can be used only to generate approximate uniformly distributed points in $P$.

 In general if $f:\mathbb{R}^n\rightarrow\mathbb{R}_{+}$ is a non-negative integrable function then it defines a measure $\pi_f$ on any measurable subset $A$ of $\RR^d$,

 Let $\ell$ be a line in $\mathbb{R}^d$ and let $\pi_{\ell,f}$ be the restriction of $\pi$ to $\ell$,